plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 </tbody>
 </table>

-It is also possible to estimate Vcmax25 by the one point method (De Kauwe et al. 2016; Burnett et al. 2019).
-In that case, the measurements should be done at saturating irradiance in ambient CO2 conditions.
-You can use the function f.fit\_One\_Point() to estimate Vcmax25.
+It is also possible to estimate V<sub>cmax25</sub> by the one point method (De Kauwe et al. 2016; Burnett et al. 2019).
+In that case, the measurements should be done at saturating irradiance in ambient CO<sub>2</sub> conditions.
+You can use the function f.fit\_One\_Point() to estimate V<sub>cmax25</sub>.
 It will produce the exact same data frame as when using the function f.fit\_Aci.

+Importantly, the same temperature correction is used for all the datasets to estimate the parameters at 25°C. Since the Tleaf is also given in the output of the table, it will be possible to re estimate the parameters at the leaf temperature and to try other temperature dependence parametrization if needed.

 ## Adding the leaf spectra data and the leaf sample information